saleae/gitbook-docs/faq/technical-faq/saleae-open-source-support.md

 This new plugin system, however, will require substantial changes to the software architecture.
 We have already been performing early evaluations of it.
 It's a very ambitious and exciting idea and one I hope we can commit to soon.

-In the meantime, we are not able to open-source any other components of the current software, including the USB later and device layer libraries.
+In the meantime, we are not able to open-source any other components of the current software, including the USB layer and device layer libraries.

 **Sigrok**